bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 > 1.Upload the Lab01-02.exe file to http://www.VirusTotal.com/.
 Does it match
 any existing antivirus definitions?

 Yes, it does.
-55 vendros flagged this file as malicious.
+55 vendors flagged this file as malicious.
 ![VirusTotal_Lab01-02.exe_Result][Lab01-02.exe_VirusTotal]

 > 2.Are there any indications that this file is packed or obfuscated?
 If so, what are these indicators?
 If the file is packed, unpack it if possible.

 As it can be seen in PEiD, the entry point is UPX1.
-And, recalling the information in the book, the UPX packer changes the name of the sections in such values.
+And, recalling the information in the book, the UPX packer changes the name of the sections in such strings.
 ![PEiD_UPX_Lab01-02.exe][PEiD_UPX_Lab01-02.exe]

 The _.UPX0_ section has a raw size of _2048 bytes_ and a virtual size of _24756 bytes_, which indicates that a packer will unpack the executable code to the allocated _.text_ section.